ttytm/wthrr-the-weathercrab/INSTALL.md

 It's enough to install the font, there is no need for configuration changes.

 > **Note**
 > Depending on the used system and terminal another font package might be necessary.
-If you encounter missing glyphs in the the graph: Instead of searching for the correct font package, you can also try setting a different graph style in the [config](https://github.com/ttytm/wthrr-the-weathercrab#config).
+If you encounter missing glyphs in the graph: Instead of searching for the correct font package, you can also try setting a different graph style in the [config](https://github.com/ttytm/wthrr-the-weathercrab#config).

 </details>